Find out just how much money Brits on a full-time salary lost due to the February 2020 leap year. Read more…

-The deal proposed by the prime minister comes with a transition period during which not much would change: the UK would continue to negotiate with the EU on specific aspects of the relationship until December 2020, or potentially later.
+The withdrawal agreement agreed between the UK and EU comes with a transition period during which not much will change: the UK would continue to negotiate with the EU on specific aspects of the relationship until the transition period ends on 31 December 2020.

 Based on what’s known so far about all the possible outcomes, we’ll help you navigate this complicated topic, one step at a time.

 After the UK officially leaves the European Union at 11pm (GMT) on 31 January, it enters an 11-month transition period, during which time the UK remains in the EU customs union and single market.

 In simple terms, this means that little changes for the average person, and things like freedom of movement, travel and trade remain the same until the end of the transition period.
 The UK also continues its contributions to the EU budget, and still follows EU rules.

 However, as of 11pm on 31 January, the UK ceases to be a member of the EU’s political institutions, such as the European Parliament and European Commission, and loses voting rights.